alexandrevicenzi/Flex/README.md

 ## Note

 DON'T send any questions, issues or anything related to Flex to my personal email.
 They will be IGNORED by now.
-Your question is someone else question.
+Your question maybe also is someone else's question.
 They SHOULD be public, so others can know how to fix configuration problems.

 ## Features